cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 of schemes called Distributed Aggregation Functions (DAFs).
 Unlike VDAFs, DAFs do not provide verifiability of the computation.
 Clients must therefore be trusted to compute their input shares correctly.
-Because of this fact, the use of a DAF is NOT RECOMMENDED for most applications.
+Because of this fact, the use of a DAF is not recommended for most applications.
 See {{security}} for additional discussion.

 A DAF scheme is used to compute a particular "aggregation function" over a set